Imagine Jade Gone

 “You’re wrong!”
 Jaden stepped back.
 “You should leave.
 Go back to town,” Jaden demanded, clenching her fists.
 “I don’t want to see you anymore.”

 “Jade, you saved my life.”
 Briz’s tone wavered between annoyance and sympathy.
-“If it weren’t for you, I’d be dead in that crate in your grandfather Dekle’s cellar.”
+“If it weren’t for you, I’d be dead in that crate in your grandfather’s cellar.”

 “Get real!”
 Jaden glared at Briz.
 “If it weren’t for me, you never would have been in that crate.
 You never would have been captured by the Mal Rous.”

-“I’m not leaving you,” Briz said in a strained voice.
+“I’m not leaving you!”
+Briz reached for her.
 “You’re still my Jade.”